 - While working from home can help alleviate stress which leads to burnout, it can also lead to similar problems.

-- Employees need to be able to spot signs of burnout.
+- Employers need to be able to spot signs of burnout.
 Also monitoring your human resources’ utilization can help prevent overworking.

 - Irritability and frustration